Simangaliso-Njabulo/CMPG_323_Overview_-_34729100/README.md

 ### 30/08/22
 Today I will be creating my azure database and connecting it to my API.

-Late entry - On ...
-I made a local database and created simple API to see how everything works.
-I also created a resource group on MS Azure tried creating the database aswell but I ran into some problems.
-Unfortunatly I just fogot to update my readme.
+Late update - On Saturday 27/08/22 I made a local database and created a simple API to see how everything works.
+I also created a resource group on MS Azure and tried to create the database, but I ran into some problems.
+Unfortunately, I forgot to update my readme.

 ## References
 <ul>